macrome-js/macrome/README.md

 const { Macrome } = require('macrome');

-const macrome = new Macrome(configOptions); // same as cli options, but camel case macrome.clean();
+const macrome = new Macrome(configOptions); // same as cli options, but camel case await macrome.build();
-macrome.build();
-macrome.watch();
 ```

 ## Generators

 Macrome's build steps are known as generators.
-A generator defines lifecylce hooks, the implementations of which can use `api` objects to interact with macrome and the filesystem
+A generator defines lifecycle hooks, the implementations of which can use `api` objects to interact with macrome and the filesystem

 In a config, a generator is specified as either `generatorPath` or `[generatorPath, options]`, where `options` are passed to the class constructor.